 Physical wellness means taking care of your body by proactively taking steps to stay healthy, and responding to your body’s warning signs when it needs support.
 We want to help you make healthy, safe, and sustainable choices to promote your physical wellbeing.
-Resources pertaining to nutrition, sleep, illness prevention and treatment, hygiene, personal safety, substance use, and physical activity are found below, and are available when your body needs a boost.
+Resources for when your body needs a boost are listed below and available to you.

 The mission of the Center for Student Wellbeing is to create a culture that supports the personal development and academic success of students using an integrative, holistic framework.
 The CSW offers wellbeing, academic and peer coaching, recovery support services, meditation and yoga, skill-building workshops, substance use screenings, awareness and prevention programming, and referrals.